 Drones most certainly are not the exclusive use of western governments.
 They have been used for a large variety of applications in recent years.
 You'll probably be able to think of several uses off the top of your head, but some listed here might come as a surprise.
 Drones have an interesting set of uses from art installations to property surveying and even might produce the future of the paparazzi, which is a little disconcerting.
 There is no doubt that they provide fantastic opportunities for businesses and recreation but what else are they being used for?

-In the following article, we'll look at fifteen examples of the current uses of drones around the world.
+In the following article, we'll look at sixteen examples of the current uses of drones around the world.
 This list is by no means exhaustive and is in no particular order.

 [Image Source: Wikimedia Commons]